pboivin/filament-peek/docs/builder-previews.md

 }
 ```

-To reduce duplication, the Builder field schema can also be extracted to a static method on the resource class (complete example below).
+To reduce duplication, the Builder field definition can also be extracted to a static method on the resource class (see Complete Example below).

 #### Update the Resource Class